iterative/dvc.org/static/docs/command-reference/import.md

 on a Git server) a.k.a _import stages_.
 In such a DVC-file, the `deps` section specifies the `repo` URL and data `path`, and the `outs` section contains the corresponding local path in the workspace.
-It records enough data from the external file or directory to enable DVC to efficiently check it to determine whether the local copy is out of date.
+It records enough data from the imported data to enable DVC to efficiently check it to determine whether the local copy is out of date.

 To actually [track the data](https://dvc.org/doc/get-started/add-files), `git add` (and `git commit`) the import stage.

 Note that import stages are considered always "locked", meaning that if you run `dvc repro`, they won't be updated.
-Use `dvc update` on them to update the downloaded data artifact from the source DVC repository.
+Use `dvc update` or [re-import](#example-fixed-revisions-re-importing) them to update the downloaded data artifact from the source project.

 ## Options